Home » Recipes » Course » Salads » Creamy Caesar Potato Salad with Bacon

 Cook your potatoes in lots of salty water over medium heat, and cook your bacon until super crispy.
 Mix your Caesar dressing, and make your crispy parmesan shards.

 Add the cooked potatoes, crispy parmesan, crispy bacon, sliced scallions and 1/2 cup of the dressing into a large mixing bowl.
-Give everything a very good mix, making sure the dressing is coating all the potatoes.
+Give everything a very good mix, making sure the dressing coats all the potatoes.
 Pile onto a serving plate and serve with more dressing on the side.

 Four things to serve the potato salad with